jcrawford813/azurite-jc-lite/README.md

 - Distrobox
 - QEMU, libVirt, and virt-manager
+- RPMFusion and Image Codecs
+- Some KDE tools that work better native than in distrobox and flatpak
 - Custom Wallpapers from Bluefin (I really like the dinosaurs)

 In addition, a setup script (that sometimes fails when first starting) will install flathub, and then add a few packages that I use from day to day.